DarkThemeHub/GithubDarkTheme/README.md

 Firefox will follow if i have the effort!

+# Contributing
+### Submitting an Issue
+* No matter how minimal the issue or nice to have is, SUBMIT IT!
+Lets make this theme shiney and bug free!
+* Please follow the issue template when submitting.

+### Submitting a Pull Request
+#### Editing style:
+* Only file you need to modify is the Theme.css file.
+* Use Prettier as a css formatter with vscode.
+   * Tab Width set to 4.
+* [Optional] Enable github action in forked repository to automaticly generate test files in the branch, which can be easily installed into stylus and speed up testing.

+#### Keep it simple and minimal:
+* Changing a class style can cause unwanted changes in other places due to github's terrible css practices.
+Doing simple and minimal changes ensures changes can be easily tracked and identified when reviewing.
+* Keep format fixes seperate from style changes when commiting so the reviewer can easily identify what has been changed to the theme.
+* Provide screenshots to capture whats changed so the reviewer can get an idea of what has been changed before looking through the commit.
+* Your contribution may not be accepted if the reviewer deems so.
+Keeping it minimal ensures you dont waste a lot of time!
+If you think your change could have a chance of being declined, submit an issue instead!

 # Join the DarkThemeHub Team
 DarkThemeHub's goal is to create an active dark theme community that create and maintain quality dark themes for websites people use daily.